Binaural unmasking: Practical implications

 In everyday life, speech is more easily understood in noise when speech and noise come from different directions, a phenomenon known as "spatial release from masking".
 In this situation, the speech and noise have distinct interaural time differences and interaural level differences.
 The time differences are produced by the differences in the length of the sound path to the two ears and the level differences are caused by the acoustic shadowing effect of the head.
 These two cues play a major role in sound localisation, and have both been shown to have independent effects in spatial release from masking.
 The interaural level differences can give rise to one ear or the other having a better signal-to-noise ratio, which would allow the listener to gain an intelligibility improvement by simply listening to that ear.
 However, the interaural time differences can only be exploited by comparing the waveforms at the two ears.
-Successful models of spatial release from masking tend to use equalization-cancellaton theory to generate the effects of interaural time differences.
+Successful models of spatial release from masking tend to use equalization-cancellation theory to generate the effects of interaural time differences.